amvro23/essentials-ChEng/README.md

 - Isosteric Heat of Adsorption using Clausius-Clapeyron equation and Freundlich-Langmuir Fit / Isosteric Heat of Adsorption.ipynb

 ### Data Fitting / Optimization
-- Maximizing Concentration of an Intermediate in a Batch Reactor using solve_ivp / Batch - Maximize Concentration
 - Single Response Fitting Problems / Fitting Problem (Examples)
 - Bates and Watts, 1988, p.55 / Parameter Estimation - Isomerization
 - Bates and Watts, 1988, p.147 (Example of Multiresponse Parameter Estimation) / Multiresponse Model